StitiFatah/PortfolioBlog/README.md

-# NextJS personal prtfolio blog
+# Personal prtfolio blog

+## Stack :

+- NextJs with SSG that reads from markdown files